albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 -  ``Procedure``: Either ``SID``, ``SID Transition``, ``STAR``, ``STAR Transition``, ``Transition``, ``Approach`` or ``Missed`` plus the name of the procedure.
-Contains the text ``Alternate`` for alternate airports at the end of the list.
+Contains the text ``Alternate`` for alternate airports at the end of the list or ``Departure`` or ``Destination``.
--  ``Airway or Procedure``: Contains the airway name for en-route legs or procedure instruction.
+-  ``Airway or Procedure``: Contains the airway name for en-route legs or procedure instructions.
+This field also shows track names if NAT, PACOTS or AUSOTS tracks are used.
 -  ``Restriction``:

    -  For airways: